 What’s the difference between a portfolio and a resumé?

 Your resumé summarizes information about you.
-Your portfolio expands on that information by including details and evidence of what you’ve said in your resumé.
+Your portfolio expands on that information by including details and evidence of what you have said in your resumé.

 Think of it this way: You send an employer your resumé as an introduction.
 Your goal is to land an interview.
 When it’s appropriate, you use your portfolio in the interview.
-It gives employers the details they need to see why you’re the best person for the job.
+It gives employers the details they need to see why you are the best person for the job.

 - Your own website

-- Hard copy, such as pages in a binder, or a volume that you get professionally bound
+- A volume that you get professionally bound

 Pay close attention to the medium you choose, especially if the job you want requires you to be skilled in a specific medium.
 For example, if you’re a web designer, you should build your portfolio online to show your skills.
-If the position involves public speaking, you could include a video or a link to a YouTube copy of a presentation you have given.
+If the position involves public speaking, you could include a video or a link to an online copy of a presentation you have given.

 These 5 steps will help you create a “master” portfolio—a complete collection of all your relevant information and proof of your abilities and skills.
 Once you have your master copy, you can pick and choose items to create different versions of your portfolio for specific employers.